dekimir/postgres-searchbox/package/README.md

 });
 ```

-For the HierarchicalMenu component, data shold be saved in your table in the following format.
+For the HierarchicalMenu component, data should be saved in your table in the following format.
 The column names are unimportant,

 - Use null values where a row is not categorized at that level.
 - Column values should contain the names of parent categories. e.g. Appliances > Fans
-- If you row is categorized 2 levels deep, it's still srquired to include values in columns level 0 and lavel 1.
+- If you row is categorized 2 levels deep, it's still required to include values in columns level 0 and level 1.

 | name          | your_label_0 | your_label_1      | your_label_2                 |
 | ------------- | ------------ | ----------------- | ---------------------------- |